-Before you can use PassKit Premium and issue passes commercially you must have a certificate uploaded to your account.
+Before you can issue passes commercially you must have a certificate uploaded to your PassKit account.

 Apple mandates that you enroll in the Apple Developer program.
 This allows you to generate certificates on behalf of all the brands/clients you are creating passes for.

 These instructions are for adding a new certificate to your PassKit account.

 If you are renewing a certificate please follow these instructions.